Wanted: North Carolina Medicaid Director: Transparent and Open!

 It’s our money.
 So talk to us.

-Posted on October 17, 2013, in Accountability, Aldona Wos, Carol Steckel, DHHS, Division of Medical Assistance, Health Care Providers and Services, MCO, Media, Medicaid, Medicaid Recipients, NC, NC Medicaid Director, North Carolina, Tax Dollars, Taxes, Taxpayers, Transparency, Wos and tagged Aldona Wos, Carol Steckel, DHHS, Division of Medical Assistance, Health care, Health care provider, Managed Care Organizations, Medicaid, Medicaid Director, Medicaid recipients, Medicaid Tax Dollars, NC Medicaid, NC Medicaid Director, NCTracks, North Carolina, Public Sector, Secretary Wos, Tax Dollars, Taxpayors, Transparency.
+Posted on October 17, 2013, in Accountability, Division of Medical Assistance, Health Care Providers and Services, MCO, Media, Medicaid, Medicaid Recipients, NC, NC DHHS, NC Medicaid Director, North Carolina, Tax Dollars, Taxes, Taxpayers, Transparency and tagged Aldona Wos, Carol Steckel, Division of Medical Assistance, Health care, Health care provider, Managed Care Organizations, Medicaid, Medicaid Director, Medicaid recipients, Medicaid Tax Dollars, NC DHHS, NC Medicaid, NC Medicaid Director, NCTracks, North Carolina, Public Sector, Secretary Wos, Tax Dollars, Taxpayors, Transparency.
 Bookmark the permalink.
 1 Comment.